 Welcome!
 I am a Postdoctoral Fellow in the ETH Fellows Program at ETH Zürich in Switzerland.
-I will graduate in October 2017 with a Ph.D. in political science from Columbia University.
-I am currently a candidate on the academic job market.
+I hold a Ph.D. in political science from Columbia University.

 I am interested in whether and why religion matters for engaging in intolerant and extremist behaviors.
 I study these questions throughout the Islamic world, with a special focus on South Asia.
 My on-going and past projects examine related questions in Kenya and Turkey.

 My dissertation explores how religious elites use scriptural arguments to shape extremism among followers.
 To do so, I focus on the case of extremism among the Sunni and Shia communities of Lucknow, which has the highest Sunni-Shia violence of any Indian city.
 By drawing on evidence from interviews, experiments, and secondary sources, I argue that anti-violence appeals work less effectively for members of groups that feel victimized.
 I received support from an NSF Doctoral Dissertation Research Grant; a Jennings Randolph Peace Scholar Fellowship from the U.S. Institute of Peace (USIP); and research centers at Columbia.

 With graduate student collaborators, I have also published on questions related to religion, tolerance, and extremism.
 With Anselm Rink, I wrote an article in the Journal of Conflict Resolution (2016) on the determinants of religious extremism using evidence from Kenya.
 In an article in Political Science Research & Methods (2015), Egor Lazarev and I use a survey experiment to test a theory of prejudice-reduction in the context of Turkish prejudice toward Syrian refugees.